 A Minimally Invasive Procedure

 Ophthalmologists place corneal ring inserts within the cornea to provide the gentle pressure necessary to correct the irregular shape of the cornea.
-This treatment can improve vision without damaging or changing the structure of the eye.
+This beneficial treatment can improve vision without damaging or changing the structure of the eye.
 Corneal ring inserts are a much less invasive alternative to corneal transplants, which used to be the only option to restore vision once keratoconus became advanced.

 During the procedure, your surgeon uses a laser to create a small incision in the surface of the cornea.
 Your surgeon will insert the ring through the incision.
 It can immediately improve vision by flattening the cornea.
 The entire procedure usually takes less than 15 minutes, and the inserts themselves are replaceable if your vision changes after your procedure.
 Most patients are back to their daily routines after just a couple of days of rest, and our skilled surgeons used advanced techniques and tools to minimize risks.